christian-mall/tangible-interaction-with-busts-and-statues/README.md

 * Swiping across the forehead –> Information regarding Ludwig’s poetry
 * Swiping across the nose –> Information regarding Ludwig’s business communication

 The topics have been chosen by the author but what interaction triggers what topic got determined by the study.
 During the further prototyping process the author decided to also include 2 capacitive sensors in the hair.
 This should trigger some information regarding Lola Montez.
-The following figure shows the exact parts marked in an image editor.
+The following figure shows the exact areas marked in an image editor.

 <img src="https://user-images.githubusercontent.com/44895720/91066571-2747ed80-e632-11ea-8ef5-80dcc5b5ccc1.jpeg" height="600">

-To mark these interactive parts the author decided to use color because this was the preferred method of the people who participated in the pre-study.
+To mark these interactive areas the author decided to use color because this was the preferred method of the people who participated in the pre-study.
 As mentioned earlier, the actual study is described in the master thesis.

 ## 4. Audio/Video output